-"an act or omission or series of acts or omissions, by a Member in the course of his or its professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, which falls significantly short of the standards reasonably to be expected of a Member or has brought, or is likely to bring, discredit to the Member or to the actuarial profession".
+an act or omission or series of acts or omissions, by a Member in the course of his or its professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, which falls significantly short of the standards reasonably to be expected of a Member or has brought, or is likely to bring, discredit to the Member or to the actuarial profession.

 - 9. In determining the appropriate sanction, a Tribunal should have regard to the reasons for imposing sanctions for Misconduct in the context of professional discipline.
-Sanctions are imposed to achieve a number of objectives, namely: - a. to deter members of the actuarial profession from committing 'Misconduct'; - b. to protect the public from Members whose conduct has fallen significantly short of the standards reasonably to be expected of that Member; - c. to maintain and promote public confidence in the actuarial profession; and - d. to declare and uphold proper standards of conduct amongst Members.
+Sanctions are imposed to achieve a number of objectives, namely: - a. to declare and uphold proper standards of conduct amongst Members and to maintain and enhance the quality and reliability of actuarial work; - b. to maintain and promote public confidence in the actuarial profession and in the regulation of the actuarial profession; - c. to protect the public from Members whose conduct has fallen significantly short of the standards reasonably to be expected of that Member; and - d. to deter members of the actuarial profession from committing Misconduct.

 The primary purpose of imposing sanctions for acts of Misconduct is not to punish, but to protect the public and the wider public interest.
-Therefore a Tribunal's objective should be to impose the sanction or combination of sanctions necessary to achieve the objectives of the Scheme.

-- 10. This guidance has been developed to help Tribunals achieve these objectives by imposing sanctions which: - a. improve the behaviour of the Member concerned; - b. are tailored to the facts of the particular case and take into account the nature of the Misconduct and the circumstances of the Member concerned; - are proportionate to the nature of the Misconduct and the harm or potential harm caused: - d. eliminate any financial gain or benefit derived as a result of the Misconduct; and - e. deter Misconduct by the Member, or others.
+- 10. This guidance has been developed to help Tribunals achieve these objectives by imposing sanctions which: - a. improve the behaviour of the Member concerned;

+- b. are tailored to the facts of the particular case and take into account the nature of the Misconduct and the circumstances of the Member concerned; - c. are proportionate to the nature of the Misconduct and the harm or potential harm caused; - d. eliminate any financial gain or benefit derived as a result of the Misconduct; and - e. deter Misconduct by the Member, or others. - In connection with 10(a) above, Tribunals should consider whether, and, if so, to what 11. extent, the sanctions proposed would be likely to lead to improvements in respect of the matters which give rise to the proceedings and in the quality of work of the Member concerned. - 12.
+Tribunals should also consider whether the sanction or combination of sanctions, financial and/or non-financial, achieve the objectives of the Scheme.
+There may be circumstances where the objectives can be achieved without a Fine.